King County passes two-year budget, about 7% lower than 2020; adds Juneteenth and Indigenous Peoples’ Day as paid county holidays

 The county also funds mental illness and drug addiction services through a sales tax, and cut $12 million from those programs earlier this year.

 The move to add the two holidays, unlike the budget, was not unanimous.
-Indigenous Peoples’ Day passed by a 6-3 vote and Juneteenth passed 7-2.
+Indigenous Peoples’ Day passed 6-3 and Juneteenth passed 7-2.
 Councilmembers Reagan Dunn and Kathy Lambert opposed both measures and Councilmember Pete von Reichbauer split his vote.

-The County Council approved Juneteenth — June 19, the day that Union soldiers arrived in Texas in 1865 and announced that all enslaved people had been freed — as a paid holiday after discussing it for several months.
+The County Council approved Juneteenth — June 19, the day Union soldiers arrived in Texas in 1865 and announced that all enslaved people had been freed — as a paid holiday after discussing it for several months.

 Making Juneteenth a paid holiday for the county’s approximately 15,000 employees will cost about $4.3 million a year, according to a county analysis, mostly in overtime costs for bus drivers, correctional officers and other employees who will need to continue to work through the holiday.
 The county also estimates the losses in employee productivity due to the new day off at $6.3 million.

 The council also added Indigenous Peoples’ Day, likely on Oct.
-12, when Columbus Day is traditionally celebrated, to the list of paid holidays but not until 2022 and only contingent on funding being available.
+12, when Columbus Day has been traditionally celebrated, to the list of paid holidays but not until 2022 and only contingent on funding being available.

 “We tell ourselves the story of who we are via our holidays,” Balducci said.
 “I believe that it is important and high time that we acknowledge other aspects of this country’s history.”